Metnew/suicrux/README.md

 You can find it in `webpack_config/config.js`

 #### Is SSR available?
 Yes!
-Check `/src/server/server.js`.
+Check `/src/server/ssr/`.
 App uses rapscallion for async rendering on server.

 #### How lazy-loading implemented:
-Check `src/common/routing/index.js`.
+Check `src/common/routing/index.js` and `src/common/components/addons/LazyLoad`.
 TL;DR: dynamic `import()`.

 #### Is theming available?
 Yes, with styled-components's `<ThemeProvider>` you can specify your own theme.
 By default, app uses theme from [www.materialpallette.com](https://www.materialpalette.com/).

 #### How it differs from other starters?
 App is designed for big projects.
-Personally, I use almost similar boilerplate in production.
+Personally, I use almost similar boilerplate in production project.
 **Main purpose - build highly customizable isomorphic(!) skeleton for PWA, with SSR, code-splitting, following best practices.**

 #### "You have a components folder and containers folder..and in the container you have another components folder?"